The Immortal Bard Gets His Due in Disney

 Widely considered the absolute peak of the Disney Renaissance, "The Lion King" had somewhat murky roots.
 Some claim the story was stolen from an old African legend, others from a Japanese anime classic.
 The official story is that it is based on Hamlet, and that is as reasonable as any other explanation.

 If indeed loosely based on Shakespeare’s Hamlet, "The Lion King" accomplishes this feat with a few less deaths, as you might expect from a Disney (not Touchstone) release.
-For those unfamiliar with the parallels, Claudius (Scar) kills his brother the King (Mufasa).
+For those unfamiliar with the parallels, there are several that appear in succession.
+Claudius (Scar) kills his brother the King (Mufasa).
 Hamlet (Simba) is visited by the ghost of his King father.
 He is led astray by Rosencrantz & Guildenstern (Timon and Pumba).
-He eventually returns to avenge for his father’s death and take back his throne.
+He eventually returns to avenge his father’s death and take back his throne.

 Special Bonus Shakespeare Influence

-Meanwhile, bemused scholars are still searching for any use of the word "dope" or "dopey" by Shakespeare.
+Meanwhile, bemused scholars are still searching for any use of the word "dope" or "dopey" by Shakespeare - there is none.